 CD56 may be used in the differential diagnosis of • NK-cell lymphoma (CD56+/-) vs. other lymphomas (CD56-(+)). • Multiple myeloma (CD56+) vs. lymphoplasmacytic lymphoma, reactive plasmacytosis and monoclonal gammopathy of undetermined significance (MGUS) (CD56-(+)). • Myeloid leukaemic cells (CD56+) vs. normal myeloid cells (CD56-) • Non-papillary thyroid tumours (CD56+) vs. papillary thyroid carcinoma (CD56-) • Schwannoma (CD56+) vs. neurofibroma (CD56-) • The small cell tumours neuroblastoma, osteosarcoma, chondrosarcoma and small cell carcinoma (CD56+) vs. Ewing’s sarcoma/peripheral neuroectodermal tumour (CD56-/+) CD56 is frequently used as a very sensitive marker for neuroendocrine tumours but should be applied in a panel because of low specificity.
 It has shown useful in the identification of small cell lung carcinoma in crushed biopsies.

-Tonsil is a reliable positive control: Virtually all the NK-cells and CD4/CD8 double positive T-cells must show a strong, predominantly membranous staining reaction.
-The NK-cells should be clearly visible even at a very low magnification (2,5x objective).
-No staining of other subtypes of lymphocytes must be seen.
-Because of the high content of CD56, peripheral nerves alone should not be used as a positive control.
+Tonsil is recommendable as positive and negative tissue control, in which virtually all the NK-cells and CD4/CD8 double positive T-cells must show a strong, predominantly membranous staining reaction.
+Indicative for an optimal calibrated protocol is, that the fibroblastic reticular cells (meshwork) and the NKcells should be clearly visible even at very low magnification (2,5x objective).
+All other subtypes of lymphocytes must be negative.

 El Demellawy D, Nasr AL, Babay S, Alowami S. Diagnostic utility of CD56 immunohistochemistry in papillary carcinoma of the thyroid.
 Pathol Res Pract.
 2009;205(5):303-9.
 Epub 2009 Jan 18.
 PubMed PMID: 19153015.
 Figarella-Branger D, Lepidi H, Poncet C, Gambarelli D, Bianco N, Rougon G, Pellissier JF.
 Differential expression of cell adhesion molecules (CAM), neural CAM and epithelial cadherin in ependymomas and choroid plexus tumors.
 Acta Neuropathol.
 1995;89(3):248-57.
 PubMed PMID: 7754745.
 Kontogianni K, Nicholson AG, Butcher D, Sheppard MN.
 CD56: a useful tool for the diagnosis of small cell lung carcinomas on biopsies with extensive crush artefact.
 J Clin Pathol.
 2005 Sep;58(9):978-80.
 PubMed PMID: 16126882; PubMed Central PMCID: PMC1770835.
 Kremer M, Ott G, Nathrath M, Specht K, Stecker K, Alexiou C, Quintanilla-Martinez L, Fend F. Primary extramedullary plasmacytoma and multiple myeloma: phenotypic differences revealed by immunohistochemical analysis.
 J Pathol.
 2005 Jan;205(1):92-101.
 PubMed PMID: 15586381.
 Lanza F, Bi S, Castoldi G, Goldman JM.
 Abnormal expression of N-CAM (CD56) adhesion molecule on myeloid and progenitor cells from chronic myeloid leukemia.
 Leukemia.
 1993 Oct;7(10):1570-5.
 PubMed PMID: 7692192.
 McCluggage WG, McKenna M, McBride HA.
 CD56 is a sensitive and diagnostically useful immunohistochemical marker of ovarian sex cord-stromal tumors.
 Int J Gynecol Pathol.
 2007 Jul;26(3):322-7.
 PubMed PMID: 17581419.
 McNiff JM, Cowper SE, Lazova R, Subtil A, Glusac EJ.
 CD56 staining in Merkel cell carcinoma and natural killer-cell lymphoma: magic bullet, diagnostic pitfall, or both?
 J Cutan Pathol.
 2005 Sep;32(8):541-5.
 PubMed PMID: 16115052.
 Sasaki H, Yoshida K, Ikeda E, Asou H, Inaba M, Otani M, Kawase T. Expression of the neural cell adhesion molecule in astrocytic tumors: an inverse correlation with malignancy.
 Cancer.
 1998 May 15;82(10):1921-31.
 PubMed PMID: 9587126.